plasma-observatory-simulations/plasma-observatory-simulations.github.io/models/psc.rst

 PSC
 ================================

-Plasma Simulation Code [PSC][1]_ is a 3-dimensional fully electromagnetic particle-in-cell code for kinetic plasma simulations.
+Plasma Simulation Code [1]_ is a 3-dimensional fully electromagnetic particle-in-cell code for kinetic plasma simulations.
 It supports Nvidia GPUs and patch-based dynamic load balancing.

-The table below has links and data at a glance, which is nice.
+The table below has links to documentation.

 +------------------------+---------------------------------------------------------------------+
 | Additional information | `GitHub <https://github.com/psc-code/psc>`_                         |